JuliaLang/www.julialang.org/learning/index.md

 - [Seven More Languages in Seven Weeks](https://pragprog.com/book/7lang/seven-more-languages-in-seven-weeks) by Bruce Tate, Fred Daoud, Jack Moffit and Ian Dees - published by The Pragmatic Programmers (350 pages; published: 2014-11-15; ISBN: 978-1-94122-215-7)
     This book contains a Julia tutorial chapter (written by Jack Moffitt and Bruce Tate) for programmers new to Julia, which is very good, with nice examples and exercises.

 ## Upcoming

 - [Learn Julia](http://www.manning.com/voncsefalvay/) by [Chris von Csefalvay](http://www.chrisvoncsefalvay.com) - published by Manning (approx. 375 pages, in [Early Access](http://www.manning.com/about/meap.html), ISBN: 9781617292835).
 The companion Github repo to the book is available [here](https://github.com/chrisvoncsefalvay/juliabook).

+- [Julia for Data Science](https://www.packtpub.com/big-data-and-business-intelligence/julia-data-science) by Anshul Joshi (348 pages; published: 2016-09; ISBN: 9781785289699)
+    Explore the world of data science from scratch with Julia by your side

 # Tutorials